 Steve Bartman happened, and having been there in person for that, I’ve learned not to scoff at curses.

-If the Cubs somehow turn this 3-1 series deficit into a win over Kluber in Game 7, and therefore win the World Series that has eluded them for the lifetime of almost every person on Earth, we may all have just watched the most incredible sports story of all time.
+Suppose the Cubs somehow turn this 3-1 series deficit into a win over Kluber in Game 7 and, therefore, win the World Series that has eluded them for the lifetime of almost every person on Earth.
+In that case, we may all have just watched the most incredible sports story ever.

 READ ALSO :